sfigg/commercialization-public/manufacture/desktop/deploy-a-custom-image.md

 To complete this walkthrough, you need the following:

--   A technician computer.
-A technician computer is any computer that has the Windows Assessment and Deployment Kit (Windows ADK) tools installed..
+-   A technician computer that has the Windows Assessment and Deployment Kit (Windows ADK) tools installed.

--   A Windows 8 product DVD.
+-   A Windows product ISO.

 -   A master computer on which you will install and capture your custom image.